Top 5 Golf Exercises for a Better Swing

 4. Kneeling Cable Rotation

-The kneeling cable rotation simulates the twisting motion of a golf swing, focusing on the core.
-This exercise enhances rotational strength and coordination, essential for a powerful swing.
+The kneeling cable rotation is one of the key golf core exercises, simulating the twisting motion of a golf swing.
+It strengthens your core and improves rotational coordination, both essential for a more powerful and efficient swing.

 Starting Position